zydou/arti/doc/dev/notes/key-management.md

 In the future we plan to also support HSM-based key stores.

-## Key passphrases

-OpenSSH keys can have passphrases.
-While the first version of the key manager won't be able to handle such keys, we will add passphrase support at some point in the future.

 ## Proposed configuration changes

 We introduce a new `[keys]` section for configuring the key stores.
 The